DamienPup/sophacles-extra-widgets/README.md

 Additional widgets for [ratatui](https://crates.io/crates/ratatui).

-These widgets are designed to operate similar to the built-in widgets in tui-rs, and should fit into your app cleanly.
+These widgets are designed to operate similar to the built-in widgets in ratatui, and should fit into your app cleanly.

 TODO: Add example gifs